 What you'll do

-Enterprise is an in-depth study on the workings of the music industry including publishing, digital marketing, distribution, internet radio and music law.
-An incredible array of visiting speakers will help you gain a vital understanding of the music industry and guide your ability to network and strategically plan.
+You'll undertake in-depth study on the workings of the contemporary music industry including publishing, digital marketing, distribution, internet radio and music law.
+An impressive array of visiting speakers will help you gain a vital understanding of the music industry and guide your ability to network and strategically plan.
 You'll put what you've learnt into practice by conducting a mini-tour that will launch your music into the live performance network.

 - High-spec performance studio designed for acoustic music